kimfucious/torrent-fiesta/README.md

 ### General

+-   Auto selected downloads will often have very few seeders.
+    -   Apparently some indexers lie about how many seeders there are.
+    -   Interactive search can sometimes yield better results.
+    -   Setting the Minimum Seeders value in Prowler => Apps => Sync Profiles may yield better results.
 -   Opening Media locations does not bring Finder to the foreground, unless a window is already opened to the path and it has been minimized (I think that's the case).
 Not a big deal, but weird.
 -   Not sure if this is true yet, but it appears that if single Servarr service is chosen (e.g. Sonarr), rather than Full Service, Prowlarr will fail due to inability to connect to non-started Apps.
 This will affect the chosen app and cause searches to fail.
     -   Workaround 1: Separate Prowlarr configs
     -   Workaround 2: Get rid of individual Servarr options and only use Full Service
--   Auto selected downloads will often have very few seeders.
-    -   Apparently some indexers lie about how many seeders there are.
-    -   Interactive search can sometimes yield better results.
-    -   Setting the Minimum Seeders value in Prowler => Apps => Sync Profiles may yield better results.

 ### Readarr

 -   Does not work very well using torrent trackers.
 -   Prolly need to setup Usenet tracker for ebooks, as torrents do not seem to source well.
--   [MyAnonamouse](https://www.myanonamouse.net/) is a private tracker that requires an invite, which may improve things.
+-   [MyAnonamouse](https://www.myanonamouse.net/) is a private tracker that requires an invite, which may improve things for torrents.
--   [Anna's Archive](https://www.myanonamouse.net/) is an alternative source for ebooks, but does not work with Readarr
+-   [Anna's Archive](https://www.myanonamouse.net/) is an alternative source for ebooks, but does not work with Readarr.

 ## Documentation